On Global Rates for Regularization Methods based on Secant Derivative Approximations: Proposed Update Rules

 Now using \eqref{CompairsonWnorm} and that $\kappa(W_k) \leq \kappa_{\max}$, we obtain

 with $\kappa_C = \kappa_{\max}^p$.
 Remark that the latter inequality is still valid when \eqref{keepconstantDFP} is used since $\kappa_C \geq 1$.
-Hence \eqref{updatecondition} holds. \end{proof} For the newly introduced \texttt{ARp-DFP FDrestart} and its analogous lazy variant (not shown), the results of the previous subsection (Corollary~\ref{PSBcomplex} and Corollary~\ref{PSB$p$three}) hold with a similar conclusion.
+Hence \eqref{updatecondition} holds. \end{proof} {Remark \texttt{ARp-DFP FD-restart} does not utilize any problem dependent constant (such as $L_p$) and that $L, \, \mu, \, \varsigma$ are hyper-parameters given by the user and so $\kappa_{\max}$ defined in \eqref{kappaW} is known.
+Observe also that by the choice of computing $T_k$ as in \texttt{ARp-DFP FD-restart}, the values of $\kappa_A$ and $\kappa_B$ are set to $\frac{L_p}{2}$.
+Again, $L_p$ or any related problem's constant does not appear as input of Algorithm~\ref{ARpDFP}.} For the newly introduced \texttt{ARp-DFP FD-restart} and its analogous lazy variant (not shown), the results of the previous subsection (Corollary~\ref{PSBcomplex} and Corollary~\ref{PSBpthree}) hold with a similar conclusion.
 Although the fact that $\kappa_C = \kappa_{\max}^p$ is a large constant may theoretically lead to a worse dependence in $\mathcal{O}$, we believe that numerically \texttt{ARp-DFP} may give better results than \texttt{ARp-PSB} variants for $p \geq 3$, since \eqref{HOSUupdateDFP} is scale-invariant.